-Under the TCIA, graduated tax rates for corporations were replaced with one flat rate.
+The TCIA replaced graduated tax rates for corporations with one flat rate.
 (See Chart 7.)
-When businesses are structured as flow-through entities, income is taxed at the owners' individual rates.
+When businesses are structured as passthrough entities, income is taxed at the owners' individual rates.
 (See Chart 9.)
-So there are now some big differences between tax rates for corporations and pass-through entities (though a powerful deduction for pass-throughs is available; see page 15.)
+So, there are now some big differences between tax rates for corporations and pass-through entities (though the TCIA has provided a new deduction for pass-throughs; see page 15).

 For individuals, the taxable income thresholds vary significantly based on filing status.
 (See Chart 9.)
 The thresholds for estates and trusts are much lower.
 (See Chart 8.)
 There are also AMT rates to consider.
-(See Chart 9, and see page 5 to learn when the AMT might apply.)
+(See Chart 9.)